annakrystalli/dataspice-tutorial/README.md

 ### *Woody plant vegetation structure*

-> This data product contains the quality-controlled, native sampling resolution data from in-situ measurements of live and standing dead woody individuals and shrub groups, from all terrestrial NEON sites with qualifying woody vegetation.
+This data product contains the quality-controlled, native sampling resolution data from in-situ measurements of live and standing dead woody individuals and shrub groups, from all terrestrial NEON sites with qualifying woody vegetation.
 The **exact measurements collected per individual depend on growth form**, and these measurements are focused on:

-> - enabling biomass and productivity estimation,
+-   enabling biomass and productivity estimation,
-> - estimation of shrub volume and biomass
+-   estimation of shrub volume and biomass
-> - calibration / validation of multiple NEON airborne remote-sensing data products.
+-   calibration / validation of multiple NEON airborne remote-sensing data products.

 In general, comparatively large individuals that are visible to remote-sensing instruments are mapped, tagged and measured, and other smaller individuals are tagged and measured but not mapped.
 Smaller individuals may be subsampled according to a nested subplot approach in order to standardize the per plot sampling effort.

-> Structure and mapping data are reported **per individual per plot**; sampling metadata, such as per growth form sampling area, are reported per plot.
+Structure and mapping data are reported **per individual per plot**; sampling metadata, such as per growth form sampling area, are reported per plot.

-> For additional details, see protocol
+For additional details, see protocol:

-> - **[NEON.DOC.000987vG](dataspice-tutorial/data/methods/NEON.DOC.000987vF.pdf): TOS Protocol and Procedure: Measurement of Vegetation Structure, and Science Design** - **[NEON.DOC.000914](https://github.com/annakrystalli/dataspice-tutorial/blob/master/data/methods/NEON.DOC.000914vA.pdf): TOS Science Design for Plant Biomass, Productivity and Leaf Area Index.**
+-   **[NEON.DOC.000987vG](dataspice-tutorial/data/methods/NEON.DOC.000987vF.pdf): TOS Protocol and Procedure: Measurement of Vegetation Structure, and Science Design**

+-   **[NEON.DOC.000914](https://github.com/annakrystalli/dataspice-tutorial/blob/master/data/methods/NEON.DOC.000914vA.pdf): TOS Science Design for Plant Biomass, Productivity and Leaf Area Index.**

 ------------------------------------------------------------------------